KrisNguyen135/Talks/transcripts.md

 - If we are very certain in our belief about a specific $\theta_i$ being the max return rate, then its posterior distribution is very concentrated around a relatively large number, which means a sample from this distribution will be very likely to be close to that large number as well, thus making arm $i$ more likely to be chosen.
 - On the other hand, if we are very uncertain about $\theta_i$, its posterior distribution is more widespread, and it will also be likely that a sample from this distribution is a large value, again causing arm $i$ more likely to be chosen.
 - So this sampling and choosing the largest procedure naturally favors posteriors that either are concentrated around a large value, in other words exploitation, or have more uncertainty and are widespread, or exploration.

-**If need more content**: However, there was a recent surge in interest in the policy among the ML community, and it was actually shown that Thompson Sampling --> theoretical bound

 - Sid Ravinutala, another organizer of this conference, recently published a great blogpost on Thompson Sampling in the context of Covid testing, which I'm linking here and highly recommend you check it out.
+- Okay, so that's the problem of multi-armed bandit and the two most common solutions to it.
+- Theoretically, we could actually prove that the expected regret resulting from applying either of these solutions does have a logarithmic trend, so it is a good guarantee to have when these policies are applied in real-life problems.

 ### Slide 25: Bayesian optimization
-- Okay, so that's the problem of multi-armed bandit and the two most common solutions to it.
 - Now I want to move on to a somewhat related topic called Bayesian optimization.
 - In general, the term _Bayesian optimization_ denotes not a specific algorithm but a Bayesian-powered framework of decision-making for optimization problems.
 - The setup for such a problem is simple.
 - We have access to the output of a function via queries but not its gradients or its functional form, and sometimes the function we want to optimize doesn't even have a functional form, so all the gradient-based optimization routines are not applicable.
 - Moreover, querying this function is expensive, be it monetarily cost or time-consuming or other definitions of cost, so the number of queries we can make to the function is very limited.
+- What's more, our observations might be noisy and not exactly the function values.
 - The go-to example to motivate this problem is hyper-parameter tuning of neural network models.
 - Most of the time, we want to set these hyper-parameters so that the predictive performance of the model increases.
 - This could be accuracy, area under the curve, or some other metrics, but it is almost impossible to tell the functional form of these metrics in terms of the hyper-parameters, or if one even exists.